 - Read, review, and critically appraise software engineering research papers

 The material from the class will be drawn from recent major conferences in software engineering (e.g. ICSE, ICSM, ASE, RE) and journals (e.g. IEEE TSE, TOSEM, EMSE).
-The class will study a relatively small number of subjects (between 3 and 6) in depth, typically examine a number of associated articles, and where possible enable to students to gain hands-on experience with any associated tools.
+The class will study a relatively small number of subjects in depth, and where possible develop, implement and evaluate solutions.